azuresphere7/MicrosoftFabric-Exploratorium/04-Data_Science_and_Machine_Learning/07-explore_data_science_in_fabric.md

 - **Model Evaluation**: Evaluate model performance using various metrics and techniques to ensure model effectiveness.
 - **Collaboration**: Collaborate with fellow data scientists and stakeholders through shared notebooks and insights.

-## Model Deployment and Monitoring

-Once a machine learning model is developed and evaluated, it's important to deploy and monitor it in a production environment.
-Microsoft Fabric offers tools and capabilities for:

-- **Model Deployment**: Deploy models as web services for real-time predictions using Fabric's deployment capabilities.
-- **Model Monitoring**: Monitor model performance and drift to ensure ongoing accuracy and effectiveness.
-- **Feedback Loop**: Use monitored performance to improve models over time, iterating and retraining as needed.

 Microsoft Fabric empowers data scientists to explore, analyze, and model data in a collaborative and integrated environment.
 By providing tools for data exploration, feature engineering, model development, and deployment, Fabric supports end-to-end data science workflows, enabling organizations to harness the power of their data for valuable insights and predictions.